BumbleB2na/web-dev-suite/README.md

 * write Jasmine BDD test cases to test plugin code.
 * experiment with latest and oldest versions of jquery to determine what is supported.
 * seek to understand why Modernizr helps with safe css checking of min-width and min-height to see if that library can be omitted.
+* use jsperf tests to optimize js where possible.
 * create a non-jquery version of these plugins.